langzizhixin/IP_LAP_256/README.md

     <img src='assets/1_0.png' width='1200'/>
     <img src='assets/4_0.png' width='1200'/>

 ## 📊 The following pictures are comparison images of the training generator training 300000 steps.
+The second to last image is the generated digital human image.
 ## 📊 The second to last image is the generated digital human image.
 <p align='center'>
     <img src='assets/1_1.png' width='1200'/>